tandinomu/DSO101_Assignment4/README.md

 ## Step 1: Create a Simple Application

-First, let's create a simple Node.js application as an example:
+First, created a simple Node.js application as an example:

 ![app](./Images/App.png)